Nevue Fine Art Marketing

 Photo Editing Software

-To ensure that your artwork looks its best, editing your images with the right software is essential.
+To ensure your artwork looks its best, editing your images with the right software is essential.
 Adobe Photoshop is one of the most popular image editing programs available, and it’s also a great choice when you need to get ready for giclee printing.
 Let’s explore what makes Photoshop ideal for this type of job and how you can use it in your own workflow.

 Creating High-Quality Images

 When preparing images for giclee printing, quality matters more than anything else.
-You want your images to be crisp and clear so all the details are visible when printed on canvas or paper.
+You want your images to be crisp and clear, so all the details are visible when printed on canvas or paper.
 Fortunately, Adobe Photoshop gives you all the tools you need to create high-quality images.
 It allows you to adjust color settings, crop out unnecessary elements from an image, and sharpen blurry sections.
 All these features ensure that print quality looks best when printed on giclee canvas or paper.

 Color Management Tools